cosmic-lab-inc/.github/profile/README.md

 with the institution's capital.
 Typically, the institution gets 20-50% of the profits earned by the trader.

-For a trader who routinely does 2x returns per months, and a firm with $100,000 to covest, the trader and institution with will split $100,000 per month in profits.
+For a trader who routinely does 2x returns per month, and a firm with $100,000 to covest, the trader and institution with will split $100,000 per month in profits.

 🍿 Here's the magic, and the powerful invention: **scoped transaction permissions**.